Kids These Days

 They are weak and too violent.
 They are bullies and snowflakes.
 They are entitled and overly ambitious.
 They are disengaged in their communities, but too naive to participate in public discourse.
 Kids these days are just the worst, according to every adult old enough to forget what it was like to be one of them.

 My entire life is spent with young people.
-I live with two of them, coach dozens of them,and teach classrooms full of them.
-My interactions with the vast majority of these children and young adults has left me 100% certain that they are spectacular, inspiring, thoughtful, hilarious, kind, and wonderful.
+I live with two of them, coach dozens of them, and teach classrooms full of them.
+My interactions with the vast majority of these children and young adults have left me 100% certain that they are spectacular, inspiring, thoughtful, hilarious, kind, and wonderful.
 If more adults would take time to really get to know more kids these days, they would be pleasantly surprised.

 So why are so many people convinced that every generation that comes after them is awful?
 Research tells us that it is human nature, a flaw in our logic, and a result of declinism cognitive bias.
 While the why is fascinating, I’m even more interested in the what ifs.